There’s Dolphin in the River!

 If you prefer video, we have you covered.
 Check out the video version here.

-1) Obviously, my favorite way to see dolphin is by paddle board or kayak, it’s the best.
+1) Obviously, my favorite way to see dolphins is by paddle board or kayak, it’s the best.
 You’re actually on the water with them, in their environment.
 It’s one of those experiences that you get to be close with them.
 Have not had any come close enough to touch, but they sometimes come pretty close, close enough that it’s a cool experience.

 2) The next option we have is super cool too, it’s a tour boat.
 We share the marina at Riverside Cafe with two tour boat companies.
 Both offer dolphin sightseeing, but they’re very different from each other.